Skip to content Skip to cookie consent

 Overview

-Pakistan is a South Asian country with the fifth largest population in the world.
-The nation is ethnically, linguistically and culturally diverse.
+Pakistan is a nation that is ethnically, linguistically and culturally diverse.

-Large segments of the population have limited access to clean water, proper sanitation facilities, sustainable livelihood opportunities, and quality, affordable education and healthcare.
-For many, the situation has worsened during the coronavirus pandemic.
+Large segments of the population have limited access to clean water, proper sanitation facilities and sustainable livelihood opportunities.
+Good quality, affordable education and healthcare are also difficult to access.

 Unemployment is high and sustainable job opportunities are few and far between.
 As a result, many individuals find themselves working in the nation’s vast informal economy, where workers face numerous challenges including lack of rights, safety issues, low and irregular wages, exploitation and discrimination.

-Pakistan is a disaster-prone, water-scarce nation that is severely affected by climate change.
-The country is regularly affected by heatwaves, droughts, landslides, avalanches, storms and cyclones.
+Pakistan is a water-scarce nation that is severely affected by climate change.
+Regularly affected by heatwaves, droughts, landslides, avalanches, storms and cyclones, the country is one of the ten most vulnerable to climate change.

 Our work in Pakistan

 Tearfund has been working in Pakistan since 2005.
-Originally, this was in response to natural disasters, and now we continue to empower communities through long-term development programmes.
+Originally, this was in response to natural disasters.
+Now we continue to support communities through long-term development programmes.

 Community development

-We have set up community development programmes to help people increase their income and access to clean water and adequate sanitation facilities.
+We set up community development programmes to help people increase their income, access to clean water and adequate sanitation facilities.
 A lot of our work also focuses on helping communities prepare for, and respond to, future disasters.

 Partnerships and funding